Welcome to my CaringBridge website. Thank you very much for visiting.

 [If anyone is interested further in my family's genetics, what I have discovered along the way, please see the very end.
 Thanks!]

 To continue on....
 I have been a participant in cancer programs and various other medical studies since 2012: I'm a participant in Cedars-Sinai Gilda Radner Hereditary Cancer Program and Novel Markers Trial, Cedars-Sinai's Tissue Bank Study, Love/Avon Army of Women's breast cancer and uterine cancer studies, Young Women's Health History Study (The study team includes researchers from Michigan State University, Keck School of Medicine USC, Wayne State University/School of Medicine, plus an advisory committee of breast cancer advocates, as well as scientific advisors from the National Institutes of Health, the American Cancer Society, and Boston University), and University of California San Diego "Fluoroquinolone Effects Study".
 I, also, had enrolled in an eye medical study headed by Dr. Alan B. Scott ("The Father of Botox") in San Francisco.
-Since April 2012, I suffered with progressing, daily double vision -- esotropia (exotropia after the eye trial for a short time.)
+Since April 2012, I suffered with progressing, daily double vision -- "cross-eyed", esotropia (exotropia after the eye trial for a short time.)
 I have needed a new eye prescription/prism every 4-6 weeks (and the back thought of breast cancer metastasizing to the brain).
-My eyesight was restored to normal after participating in this eye study "The Bupivacaine Project" in August 2014 (my first injections of Botox) and returned to seeing double 2 months later (to prism 20).
-After my second big injections into my eye muscles with Bupivacaine, my single vision was restored, once again, and returned slowly to seeing double end of May 2015.
+My eyesight was restored to normal after participating in this eye study "The Bupivacaine Project" in August 2014 (my first two injections of Botox).
+That was the most incredible day ever!
+But it returned to seeing double 2 months later (to prism 20).
+After my second - four big injections into my eye muscles with Botox and Bupivacaine, my single vision was restored, once again.
+My eyes felt stronger yet!
+However, my double vision returned slowly to seeing double, again, in May 2015.
 I was not a part of the greater success of the trial, seeing normal for at least 4-5 years.
 The only solution left to correct the 3.5 year long double vision was eye muscle repair surgery on both eyes.
 It was a success to the end of the year; then my double vision began slowly returning.
-It was corrected a second time with eye muscle repair surgery in May of 2016, four times all together with injections in two years time.
+It was corrected a second time with eye muscle repair surgery in May of 2016, four times all together, two strabismus surgeries with six injections in two years time.
+By the end of 2016, my double vision slowly returned.
+However, by this time, five years later from when my double vision began, no one could tell of my eye condition anymore; as my eyes are currently tracking together well.
+The treatment has really helped phenomenally with my eye alignment.

 My artwork "Sands Beyond Time" and "The Hope in Me" have been traveling throughout 2013 and 2015 in cancer art exhibitions, over 400 cancer centers, hospitals, patient advocacy events throughout US and Puerto Rico, presented by Lilly USA, LLC, NCCS; also incl. in Lilly Oncology 2012 and 2014 Art Books.
 I took part in our nation's first art exhibit on Lyme disease [Ticked Off Art 2014, Maple Grove Art Center] and donated my work "Eye Imagine (a World as One)" to the Minnesota Lyme Association.
 At the time, I was imagining to see one (image) and here I am!
 A Miracle!
 I was given a slim chance to come back, but did with the help of a few Angels.
 I honored my nurse, Marylou Ehret, in an essay, which was selected for the sixth volume of Extraordinary Healers: CURE Readers Honor Oncology Nurses.
 Chapter 4: Life & Laughter; as well as featured in the Spring 2013 ed. of CURE magazine.
 And given the gift of my artwork "Reach for the Cure", a token of my appreciation to my oncologist Dr. Decker.
 Even though, he deserves much more for giving me years on my life!
 I couldn't have fought this eating organic food alone.
 Too twice, I was featured in Women's Health Magazine - "Surviving Breast Cancer: Living With Cancer (http://www.womenshealthmag.com/health/breast-cancer-survivors